Sdkyl/RPC-and-RUN-doc/XdagJ 0.8.0run.md

 # Run the following command to start the xdagj node.
 $ cd run
-$ sh xdag.sh --enablesnapshot true [Snapshot Height] [Timestamp]    // Check with the community for the correct startup command.
+$ sh xdag.sh --enablesnapshot true [Snapshot Height] [Timestamp]    // Check with the community for the correct command.

-# For example: "sh xdag.sh --enablesnapshot true 3140605 19a15630000" (Check with the community for the correct startup command)
+# For example: "sh xdag.sh --enablesnapshot true 3140605 19a15630000" (Check with the community for the correct command).
 ```

 **Notice:** If an exception occurs when starting the snapshot, delete the loaded data from **`t_transaction_history`** in MySQL.
 Ensure the table is empty before restarting.
 Also, delete all non-SNAPSHOT files in **`rocksdb/xdagdb`**.